shichongrui/saws/packages/cli/README.md

 service name to tail only one service.
 The `local` stage is a no-op.

 ### `host configure`

+See [Global hosts and packaged applications](./docs/global-hosts-and-applications.md) for the full global-host setup and security model.

 Hosts that are shared by multiple projects can be stored in the global SAWS home: